List of Regular Show characters: Archie the Archivist/Laserdisc Guardian

 Archie (voiced by John Cygan) is a librarian, DVD/HD-DVD and Blu-Ray's father, and the protector of the remaining laserdisc player who can transform into the Laserdisc Guardian in the form of a golden crystal being.
 While in this form, he speaks in a language that only the Guardians of Obsolete Formats, DVD/HD-DVD, and Blu-Ray can understand.
 He first appears in "The Last Laserdisc Player".
 Mordecai, Rigby, Muscle Man, and Hi Five Ghost came to his library to rent a laserdisc player, but he points out that they're all out and takes them to the basement to prove it.
 When they show him the laserdisc record that they found, he reveals that they are the Disc Masters and uses that record to open the door to a secret room where the last laserdisc player and the Guardians of Obsolete Format are in and entrusts the laserdisc player to them.
 During the fight against the Ancient Order of the VHS, he gets injured by the VC-Arbitrator and the Disc Masters transform him to his true form, who then defeats the VHS men and the VC-Arbitrator.
 He is then seen watching a movie on the laserdisc player with the Disc Masters and the Guardians.
 He also appears in "Format Wars II" where he again helps the Disc Masters find the universal remote, which reveals that Benson is the fifth Disc Master and joins the fight against his son, DVD and his creation: Internet.
 When he and DVD try to reconcile, Internet betrays DVD and kills Archie.
 He reappears as a ghost at the end of the episode, once again watching a movie with everyone else.
-He is mentioned in "Meet the Seer" while DVD (now upgraded to HD-DVD) and Blu-Ray are arguing over who's better.
+He is mentioned in "Meet the Seer" while DVD (now upgraded to HD-DVD) and Blu-Ray are arguing over who is better.